|Policy Title||Naming Gifts Policy|

 - For binding, irrevocable gifts, a name may go into effect before the gift is paid in full, at the discretion of the Vice President for University Advancement, in consultation with necessary university parties.

-- For non-binding, revocable gifts, a name will not be activated until the gift is received.
+- For non-binding, revocable gifts, a name will not be activated until the gift is received, unless an exception to activate the name prior to receipt of the gift in full is granted by the Vice President for University Advancement.

 - Donor Recognition